arpithabhandary/arpithabhandary/README.md

 - 🌱 I’m currently learning Java and a lil bit of c
 - 💬 Ask me about Python language
 - 📫 How to reach me:mearpithabhandary@gmail.com
+- 🤗 I'm doing my *engineering in AI* and enjoying every bit of it!
+- 🔗 Connect with me on Linkedn:Arpitha Bhandary